abirhasan1299/chat/README.md

-Django Realtime Chat Application for Commucation to each other like ROOM and Personal Chat Inbox system.
+Django Realtime Chat Application for Communication to each other like ROOM and Personal Chat Inbox system.